 A sense of adventure and flexibility are key travel mentalities for a successful winter ski vacation this season.
 With continuously evolving pandemic realities both locally and across the world, policies and guidelines are sure to adapt – sometimes on short notice.
 Having an open mindset and a Plan B (and Plan C) will help in setting expectations appropriately.

-Whether walking around the towns of Banff and Lake Louise, waiting in lift lines at the resorts, or enjoying a meal indoors, it’s important to be respectful of others and keep a 2-metre distance from those outside your cohort.
+Whether walking around the towns of Banff and Lake Louise, waiting in lift lines at the resorts, riding the chairlift or gondola, or enjoying a meal indoors, it’s important to be respectful of others and keep a 2-metre distance from those outside your cohort.
 This is approximately the same length as a ski pole or hockey stick.

-SkiBig3 and resort teams will be working hard this winter to maintain extra safety and sanitation protocols.
+SkiBig3 and resort teams are working hard this winter to maintain extra safety and sanitation protocols.
 Be sure to give them a (socially distanced) air high five or friendly wave to show your appreciation, keep spirits high, and spread the positivity.

 Banff and Lake Louise